k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/OVA/Set_Static_IP.md

   * For static configuration, the file name is: 00-installer-config.yaml.static

-To switch configuration to Static IP, follow the below instructions:
+To switch configuration to a static IP address, follow the below instructions:

 1. Copy the template file.